 Although there are many reasons to be optimistic about PocketInns’ prospects, purchasers of PINNS tokens in the ICO should consider potential risks of participation.

-● PocketInns Cannot Successfully Implement its Business Model. business model has a solid start and has assembled a strong team to grow the company.
-However, the company might not be able to implement future components of the business model, such as the time block and reverse bid systems.
+● PocketInns Cannot Successfully Implement its Business Model.
+PocketInns’ business model has a solid start and has assembled a strong team to grow the company.
+However, the company might not be able to implement successfully future components of the business model, such as the time block and reverse bid systems.
 If PocketInns is unable to operationalize these features or achieve the milestones described herein, or the market does not respond positively to them, the amount a participant spends in the ICO may be at risk, despite any responsive actions PocketInns may take.

 ● Legal and Regulatory Factors Might Present Barriers to Success.
 PocketInns operates in a new and developing legal and regulatory environment concerning blockchain and smart contracts.
 There is no established body of law or court decisions in any country concerning blockchain and smart concerts.
 As a result, there could be legal disputes over the interpretation of smart contracts between members of the PocketInns community, thus undermining the attractiveness of smart contracts and the democratic voting systems to PocketInns token holders.
 Further, it is difficult to predict how regulators and lawmakers might respond to PocketInns’ innovations.
 Uncertainty in how the legal and regulatory environment will develop could negatively impact PocketInns’ ability to achieve its milestones.